Top of the pageActionset

-- Stretching exercises should create a pulling feeling.
-They should not cause pain.
-It's best to do each exercise two or three times during the day, but you do not need to do them all at once.footnote 1 Stretching exercises:
+It's best to do each exercise 2 or 3 times a day, but you do not need to do them all at once.footnote 1

 - American Academy of Orthopaedic Surgeons and American Academy of Pediatrics (2010).
 Plantar fasciitis.
 In JF Sarwark, ed., Essentials of Musculoskeletal Care, 4th ed., pp. 839–844.
 Rosemont, IL: American Academy of Orthopaedic Surgeons.

 - Digiovanni BF, et al. (2006).
 Plantar fascia-specific stretching exercise improves outcomes in patients with chronic plantar fasciitis.
 A prospective clinical trial with two-year follow-up.
 Journal of Bone and Joint Surgery, 88(6): 1775–1781.

 - Pasquina PF, et al. (2015).
 Plantar fasciitis.
 In WR Frontera et al., eds., Essentials of Physical Medicine and Rehabilitation, 3rd ed., pp. 463–467.
 Philadelphia: Saunders.